LocationCalle Pizarro Prolongación, Jerez, Cádiz, Spain

-From the architect.
+Text description provided by the architects.
 The building is on one level, slightly elevated above the ground level and easily accessible for wheelchair users.

 Next to the main entrance, and leading the building to the public road, are located the administrative offices and the lobby, while the building inside has two bands, of spaces functionally complemented.
 So this zoning is divided into: